theNareshofficial/Particle-LAB/README.md

 <h1 align="center">Pratical LAB🧪</h1>
 <p>
-This Practice LAB Repositories for my college exaplem and exices porject's We can easily manage the code any where and any time for education purposes only.
+This Practice LAB Repositories for my college example and exices porject's We can easily manage the code any where and any time for education purposes only.
 </p>

 ## Subject's📚